 Simply stated, plants take in all types of toxin substances from the air through the openings in their leaves.
 For instance, some plants are quite adept at removing the most toxic gaseous elements such as formaldehyde, benzene and carbon monoxide.
 This makes plants one of the best air filters money can buy for your home.
 One bonus is that there is no carbon footprint with these all-natural filters.
-While on the other hand, an equally important bonus is that green plants emit healthy oxygenated air.
+While on the other hand, an equally important bonus is that green plants emit healthy oxygen into our environment.

 Which Plants Will You Select and Why?

 Adding greenery to the home has long been recommended as a way to improve indoor air quality.
-Flowering plants are a beautiful living piece of home decor that can brighten up any room.
-However, can they use their leaves and roots to pull harmful pollutants from the air?
+Flowering plants are a beautiful living piece of home decor that brightens up any room.
+However, how do they use their leaves and roots to pull harmful pollutants from the air?

 To answer that question, I’d like to direct you to a case in point wherein NASA conducted a study in which one of their goals was to learn which plants worked best to remove toxins from the air in a closed environment.
 Because NASA has such a highly vested interest in finding answers to these questions for use in their manned spacecraft and stations, I tend to trust their conclusions.